alexmojaki/funcfinder/README.md

 If you have concerns or suggestions, feel free to open an issue, join the discussion on an existing one, or [come chat on gitter](https://gitter.im/alexmojaki/funcfinder?utm_source=share-link&utm_medium=link&utm_campaign=share-link).
 All feedback is welcome.

 If you're willing to write some questions and answers, excellent!
 You can contribute any functions that you think someone else is likely to look for.
 This might be the case if you:

 * Tried to find it here yourself and couldn't.
 * Saw someone else looking for such a function online.
 * Have functions in your own code that are generic enough that someone else might want to solve the same problem, especially if *you* are likely to use them again in a different project.
-* Want to advertise an open source library.

 Be aware that any code contributions fall under the MIT License and anyone else can use the code however they please.